ISL: East Bengal vs Odisha FC: Odisha pave 4-2 comeback victory in Kolkata

 Aftermath:

 With the win, Odisha FC move to 3rd place in the ISL table with 12 points.
 East Bengal remain 8th in the table with 6 points.
-Odisha will host Chennaiyin FC in their next match on 24th November while East Bengal travel to Jamshedpur on 27th November.
+Odisha will host Chennaiyin FC in their next match on November 24 while East Bengal travel to Jamshedpur three days later.

 Key Stats: